thezoomlesss/final_year_prototype/README.md

 * **express2.js** - This is the file that sets the website react + node app to listen to a certain port (subject to change a lot due to the reverse proxy)

-* **App1.js** - This is the main file of the node app made to control the database data writing and the POST request
+* **App1.js** - This is the main file of the node app made to control the database data writing and the POST request Currently, it opens on port 1337 of the server and it connects to the AWS RDS instance.
+You can run OCR_Prototype.py to test the POST method with parameters but the node app must be running on the server at the same time, which it currently doesn't do 24/7

 * **App2.js** - This is the main file of the node app made to display a website created in React.
 It also handles all the database queries that the website could use.
 In this context, it will display a list of vehicles available in a certain warehouse